-A large number of Thailand's annual international arrivals are budget travelers who get by on less than US $900 for a month in Southeast Asia.
+A large number of Thailand's annual international arrivals are backpacking budget travelers who get by on less than US $900 for a month in Southeast Asia.
 You may opt for a bit more luxury on a shorter trip.
-The good news is that traveling in Thailand scales easily; tourism is well developed.
-You can find beach accommodation for $10 per night or $300 per night — the choice is yours.
+The good news is that tourism is well developed in Thailand; you have choices.
+You can find beach accommodation for $10 per night (bungalow with fan) or $200 per night (five-star hotel) — the choice is yours!

 Airfare is obviously the largest upfront cost.
 But finagling a deal is possible with a little trickery.
 Use domestic carriers to get yourself to LAX or JFK, then book a separate ticket to Bangkok.
 Splitting a ticket between two carriers could save you hundreds of dollars!

-Once on the ground in Thailand, the currency exchange and cost of living difference quickly compensate for the cost of the airfare.
-The downside?
-Circling the globe to Asia will consume a full day (each direction) of your vacation time.
+Once on the ground in Thailand, the exchange rate and lower cost of eating and drinking can quickly compensate for the cost of the airfare.

 Take a Tour or Plan an Independent Trip?